Half Day (Duration: 4hrs. approx.)

 It’s here where we stop to enjoy our first tapas of the day at a small, charming place.
 It’s a deli where you can also stop and try their range of artisan products too at the premises.
 Carmen and Paco, the owners give us a really warm welcome and explain that they only buy selected local products which are made by small producers.
 They have a range of local wines from small wineries.
 They stock a selection of hand-made canned seafood products like mussels, razor clams, cockles, and small scallops.
 And a range of other great gastronomic products like cheese, cured meats and desserts.

 We are served with a delicious spider crab pate with a nice glass of albariño white wine from O Rosal served in a ceramic bowl (una cunca).
-Then from a cheeseboard we try three different cheeses: one is really soft and creamy, another is stronger from goats cheese and the final one is mature which has a slightly sweet toffee/nut flavour with floral aromas.
+Then from a cheeseboard, we try three different kinds of cheese: one is really soft and creamy, another is stronger from goats cheese and the final one is mature which has a slightly sweet toffee/nut flavour with floral aromas.
 Apparently all are hand-made from cow’s milk from a small producer and they sure are delicious when washed down with another white wine, this time from D.O.
 Ribeiro.

 The third and last stop will be a sweet end to our food tour in Vigo!
 Here we will enjoy the Tarta de Santiago almond cake with coffee or tea in a quaint cafe near the port area.
 It’s here that our tour will conclude, a fun morning spent in Vigo combining our interests of walking, sight-seeing, eating and drinking.